arisha84/IlikeiL/README.md

 # Architecture
 ## Overview
-Our application was designed so that it could easily be changed to be a different PR application- by simply changing the keywords used for the article searching and analysis, the application can allow searching of articles on about any subject, thus allowing company representatives to easily find and comment on negative articles on their company.
+The application was designed so that it could easily be changed to be a different PR application- by simply changing the keywords used for the article searching and analysis, the application can allow searching of articles on about any subject, thus allowing company representatives to easily find and comment on negative articles on their company.
 Backend

 ## Backend